al1brn/geonodes/README.md

 When the node has other output sockets, they can be accessed in two ways:
 - using the **node** property of the returned socket: ``` a = socket.node.xxx ```
 - or using the **peer sockets naming convention** which exposes peer output sockets as properties of the socket itself.
-In that case, the peer socket name is the _snake_case_ name of the socket followed by char `_` to avoid name collision:
+In that case, if the name of the peer output socket interfers with another socket property, you can suffix the name with '_'.
-  ` a = socket.xx_ `.

 The example below illustrates how to access output sockets: